The Comet (short story): Black speculative fiction

 In portraying a Black man as the last and first man of humanity, W. E. B. Du Bois is engaging in Black speculative fiction, and helping to develop a genre that would later be characterized as Afrofuturism.
 As Womack argues, Du Bois writes as an Afrofuturist to re-imagine the past and future of African Americans in order to revise the historical and diasporic narrative.
 In the Afrofuturist narrative, blackness is source of pride, establishing a space where Black culture can thrive: "In Du Bois' analogy, race imbalances were so entrenched that only a catastrophe could bring equity".

 Du Bois situated Jim as the destiny of humankind, the man onto whom the responsibility to repopulate the earth is bestowed.
 Considering the story through the lens of Afrofuturism, Du Bois reclaims and rewrites the origin story in order to re-imagine the African American future-past.
 In revising the origin story, a story traditionally associated with Protestantism and whiteness, Du Bois is able to recover the beginning of a narrative that, from an Afrofuturist perspective will otherwise eventually dismiss and disregard the Black experience.
 Through the course of this re-imagined origin story, Du Bois moves Jim, who was relegated to the task of going deep underground to retrieve records from the bank vault, to become the vital source of human life.
 In doing so, Du Bois has, effectively, re-imagined the experience of becoming human and establishing humanity, more specifically, Black humanity.
 Du Bois reclaims Black humanity through recasting the narrative source of human existence: the origin story and the story of the savior.

+The color line

+In The Comet, W. E. B. Du Bois uses the apocalyptic setting to briefly suspend the “color line,” revealing both its constructed nature and its persistence.
+When Jim and Julia believe they are the only survivors, the social structures enforcing racial hierarchy disappear, allowing them to interact as equals.
+However, this equality is temporary.
+The reappearance of others immediately restores the racial order, as seen in Julia’s father’s alarm at her closeness to Jim.
+Du Bois shows that the “color line” is not just individual prejudice but a deeply embedded social structure that quickly reasserts itself.